-Florida Wellness & Rehabilitation Centers sees a lot of people in our Tallahassee, FL office who are struggling with frequent headaches.
-Fortunately, chiropractic adjustments can often help, potentially reducing these types of headaches by 50 percent, and research confirms it.
+Florida Wellness & Rehabilitation Centers sees a lot of people in our Tallahassee, FL office who are struggling with frequent, reoccurring headaches.
+Thankfully, chiropractic can usually help, potentially reducing these types of headaches by 50 percent, and research confirms it.

-Furthermore, patients who were taking medications for their headaches were able to lower their intake after completing the study.
-Those who received chiropractic adjustments had lower drug usage 24 weeks post-study.
+Furthermore, individuals who were taking medications for their headaches were able to lower their intake after completing the study.
+Those who received chiropractic had lower medication usage 24 weeks post-study.